 - a.
-The maximum instructional caseloads for special education teachers and speech-language pathologists, for which public schools receive state funds, are listed in Appendix A of this chapter (Virginia Appropriation Act).
+The maximum instructional caseloads for special education teachers and speech-language pathologists, for which public schools receive state funds in accordance with the Virginia Appropriation Act are listed in 8VAC20-81-340.
 Special education services for children with visual impairment are established, maintained, and operated jointly by the local school board and the Virginia Department for the Blind and Vision Impaired. - b.
-If children with disabilities in a single building receive academic content area instruction from multiple special education teachers, the teachers' caseloads shall be determined by using a building average. - (1) A building average is computed by dividing the total weights (found in Appendix A) for all children served in this fashion by the number of special (VA Proposed Reg Page 86 follows) education teachers providing services.
+If children with disabilities in a single building receive academic content area instruction from multiple special education teachers, the teachers' caseloads shall be determined by using a building average. - (1) A building average is computed by dividing the total weights (found in 8VAC20-81-340) for all children served in this fashion by the number of special education teachers providing services.
 Any itinerant teacher shall be counted according to the amount of time the teacher spends in the school.
-Subdivision 3.d. of this subsection applies for any teacher assigned to administrative duties or to providing services to children who do not have disabilities. - (2) The building average shall not exceed 20 points if services are provided to students receiving level I services and to children receiving level II services.
-The building average shall not exceed 24 points if services are provided only to children receiving level I services. - (3) No more than 14 children shall be assigned to a single class period if there are similar achievement levels and one subject area and level are taught.
+Subdivision 3 d of this subsection applies for any teacher assigned to administrative duties or to providing services to children who do not have disabilities. - (2) The building average shall not exceed 20 points if services are provided to students receiving Level I services and to children receiving Level II services.
+The building average shall not exceed 24 points if services are provided only to children receiving Level I services. - (3) No more than 14 children shall be assigned to a single class period if there are similar achievement levels and one subject area and level are taught.
 No more than 10 students shall be assigned to a single class period when there are varying achievement levels. - c.
 Special education personnel may also be assigned to serve children who are not eligible for special education and related services under this chapter, as long as special education personnel hold appropriate licenses and endorsements for such assignments. - d.
-When special education personnel are assigned to provide services for children who do not have a disability under this chapter or are assigned to administrative duties, a reduction in the caseload specified in the Virginia Appropriation Act shall be made in proportion to the percentage of school time on such assignment.
-(VA Proposed Reg Page 87 follows) - (1) This provision does not apply when special education and related services are provided in a general education class, based on the goals of the IEP of at least one child in that classroom, and children without disabilities incidentally benefit from such services. - (2) When special education personnel provide services in a general education classroom based on the IEP goals of at least one child in that classroom, the special education caseloads do not include children with disabilities who incidentally benefit from such services.
+When special education personnel are assigned to provide services for children who do not have a disability under this chapter or are assigned to administrative duties, a reduction in the caseload specified in the Virginia Appropriation Act shall be made in proportion to the percentage of school time on such assignment. - (1) This provision does not apply when special education and related services are provided in a

+- general education class, based on the goals of the IEP of at least one child in that classroom, and children without disabilities incidentally benefit from such services. - (2) When special education personnel provide services in a general education classroom based on the IEP goals of at least one child in that classroom, the special education caseloads do not include children with disabilities who incidentally benefit from such services.